Merchant Exports Full Details

 - The Merchant Exporter should export only under a bond/LUT.

-Procedures Followed By Merchant Exporters Under GST To Claim Refund
+Procedures Followed By Merchant Exporter Under GST To Claim Refund

 Under GST, Merchant Exporters have two options to claim a refund: